BigBoot/hass-jwt_cookie/README.md

 - ✅ Is easily extensible to new services
 - ✅ Reasonably safe

-**NOTE:** By itself this integration only provides the creation of a json cookie, the actual authentication will still need to be configured in the reverse proxy, see [intergrations](#intergrations) for more details.
+**NOTE:** By itself this integration only provides the creation of a json cookie, the actual authentication will still need to be configured in the reverse proxy, see [integrations](#integrations) for more details.

 ## Installation